4 Best 1-4X Scopes

 Close Quarter Eye Relief VS Red Dot Eye Relief

-A good eye relief for a magnified scope is around 3.5"
+A good eye relief for a magnified scope is around 3.5" to 4".

 The eye relief at 1X on a LVPO is not exactly the same as an red dot sight.
 The biggest difference is that the LPVO scope shadow creeps in when the head position is almost out of the eye box.